-Your studies here won’t confine you to a classroom.
+Your Quantity Surveying programme here won’t confine you to a classroom.
 We don’t believe you can learn vital skills like analytical decision making and problem solving by just reading about them.
 That’s why we offer practical activities that help you understand and apply the theory you learn in lectures.
 Plus you’ll have the chance to go on site visits to local companies.

 Assessment is through a mixture of coursework and examinations.

-The University of South Wales is the largest provider of industry-accredited courses of this type in Wales.
+The University of South Wales is the largest provider of RICS-accredited Quantity Surveying courses in Wales.
 Our BSc (Hons) Quantity Surveying and Commercial Management is accredited by the Royal Institution of Chartered Surveyors (RICS).
-This is the world’s leading professional body in land, property, construction and associated environmental issues.
-Successful completion of this degree is the first step to gaining RICS professional membership and a boost to your career prospects.
-The course is also accredited by the Chartered Institution of Civil Engineering Surveyors, giving you further recognition for the skills you will develop during your studies.
+Successful completion of this Surveying degree is the first step to gaining RICS professional membership and a boost to your career prospects.
+This Quantity Surveying course is also accredited by the Chartered Institution of Civil Engineering Surveyors, giving you further recognition for the skills you will develop during your studies.

 For added experience, you’ll use industry-standard facilities on campus.
 These include computing laboratories with engineering software such as Revit, ArchiCAD, AutoCAD, Autodesk QTO, CostX, Synchro, and Navisworks.

 Key staff include: